 Prepare for a Cold Shower

 Nusa Lembongan is the most developed of the Nusa Islands, but that still doesn’t mean it’s Bali.
 We listened to many people complain about cold or salt water showers here, and it should be expected with cheaper accommodation.
 If you love your hot fresh water showers make sure you ask your accommodation provider beforehand if they will be provided.

 Of course, you don’t have to stay on the Nusa Islands.
 There are many day tours operating from Bali that will handle all logistics for you and take you to some of the best stops.
 See some of those tour options here.

 The water around the Nusas is a stunning sight.
 Clear Azure and turquoise water mix with white soft sand and it’s pretty close to the perfect color combination.
 You’ll be able to find these beaches and water all over the Nusa’s, but we found the beaches on Nusa Lembongan the best place to lounge around on the sand.
 The only drawback is the onslaught of boats anchored on the beach since there are no harbors or docks on the island.

 Things to do on Nusa Lembongan

 Devil’s Tears is probably the most popular thing to do on Nusa Lembongan.
-It’s basically a big wave smashing against the cliffs creating a wonderful display of ocean’s power.
+It’s basically a big wave smashing against the cliffs creating a wonderful display of the ocean’s power.

-Unfortunately, we timed this wrong and shared the beauty with about 100 other people, but we were told it’s always that way especially in the high season.
+Unfortunately, we timed this wrong and shared the beauty with about 100 other people, but we were told it’s always that way, especially in the high season.
 If you want it all to yourself I would suggest arriving at sunrise.

 If you want to do an organized tour on Nusa Lembongan you can easily hop on a Mangrove Forest boat tour for about 75,000 IDR.
 A beautiful and very natural mangrove forest surrounds an area around Nusa Lembongan and is great to do on an overcast day.